rbsantos-code/all-about-me/README.md

 ## Goals for this challenge:
 * Have a working NAVIGATION bar with linkable buttons that leads to specific sections
-* provide links to my work and to my contacts when user clicks on the contact buttons
+* Provide links to my work and to my contacts when user clicks on the contact buttons
-* have the ability to take user to GitHub, Linkedin, or Email when clicking on the images
+* Have the ability to take user to GitHub, Linkedin, or Email when clicking on the images
 * Have a responsive page while being viewed in various devices
-* Provide a webpages that is visually appealing
+* Provide a webpage that is visually appealing

 ## Screenshots
 * Navigations